umd-lhcb/lhcb-ntuples-gen/docs/software_manuals/external.md

 - [This TWiki](https://twiki.cern.ch/twiki/bin/view/LHCb/TCK#TCKsh) explains
   briefly how to use `TCKsh` to study TCKs.
-- [This page](https://lbtriggerreport.cern.ch/reports/) some TCK info for LHCb.
+- [This page](https://lbtriggerreport.cern.ch/reports/) has all TCK info for LHCb.

     !!! note
         This link have `.pdf` files that list all TCKs for a given period of